-Completing the application
+Completing the application form

-Page 1 and 2 should be completed by the athletes representative.
-Page 3 should only be completed for athletes with Down Syndrome by the athletes Doctor/physician and the form, together with relevant reports should then be sent to your INAS Member Organisation.
+Page 1 and 2 should be completed by the athlete/athletes representative.

+All athletes with Down syndrome should also complete Appendix 1 (Atlanto-Axial Instability - see below).
+The form together with all supporting evidence should then be sent to your Virtus National Member Organisation.

-Page 4 should be completed by the National Eligibility Officer and Page 5 by the INAS Member Organisation.
+Page 3 should be completed by the National Eligibility Officer and Page 4 by the Member Organisation.

-All sections should be completed in full as incomplete applications or those that are not completed properly will be returned causing delays.
+All sections should be completed in full as incomplete applications or those that are not completed properly will be returned and will cause delays.